pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---
 A|E|T|R|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14

-Note that the RX ouput will be AETR whatever the input channel order is.
+RX output will match the Flysky standard AETR independently of the input configuration AETR, RETA... unless on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.

 ### Sub_protocol PWM_IBUS - *0*
 ### Sub_protocol PPM_IBUS - *1*